raspberrypilearning/n-days-of-christmas/worksheet.md

 		return matching
 	```

-1. You can use either of your `get_matching` functions, just remember to comment out the one you don't use.
+1. You can use either of your `get_matching` functions, but remember to comment out the one you don't use.

 Getting suffixes for numerals
 -----------------------------

-The first line of the song changes, depending on the number of days.
+How do we deal with numbers in our program?
+Remember that the first line of the song changes, depending on which day we begin with.
 You might have:

 'On the third day of Christmas...'